paj84/GeneticAlgorithm/README.md

 # GeneticAlgorithm

-This is a project where I play oround with machine learning in c#
+This is a project where I play around with machine learning in c#